-Following up on those results, we wanted to share some advice for new or hopeful AdWords advertisers – namely, what kinds of businesses are finding great success with AdWords and other pay-per-click (PPC) advertising platforms?
+Following up on those results, we wanted to share some advice for new or hopeful Google Ads (AdWords) advertisers – namely, what kinds of businesses are finding great success with Google Ads and other pay-per-click (PPC) advertising platforms?
 What types of characteristics could make your business a good match for PPC?

 Below are five traits of businesses that usually see great results and strong ROI from paid search marketing.
 If any of these apply to your company and you’re not yet engaging in PPC, this marketing channel is worth investigating.

 Some industries can afford to spend quite a bit acquiring new leads and customers because the lifetime value of a new client is so high.
 For example: